innovatorved/tts-app/README.md

-# TTS Text/PDF to Audio Converter
+# Kokoro-TTS: Text/PDF to Audio Converter

 **Source Code:** [https://github.com/innovatorved/tts-app](https://github.com/innovatorved/tts-app)

 This application converts text or PDF documents into speech using the Kokoro-TTS engine.
-It can process direct text input or extract text from PDF files for narration.
+It can process direct text input, extract text from PDF files for narration, or convert conversations with different voices for each speaker.

 ## Features

 - Convert direct text to audio.
 - Convert PDF document content to audio.
+- Convert conversations with different voices for male and female speakers.
 - Customizable language, voice, and speech speed.
 - Outputs audio in WAV format, split into manageable segments.
 - Command-line interface for easy operation.